-2. Consistent with this chapter and Ordinance No.2019-05, the Clerk shall have broad authority to implement policies and processes for the application and reapplication of a License under this chapter.
+2. Consistent with this chapter and Chapter 117, the Clerk shall have broad authority to implement policies and procedures for the application and reapplication of a License under this Chapter.

-3. The Clerk shall renew a License if after a due diligence investigation, the Clerk concludes that the Applicant - Licensee complies with the requirements of the Act this chapter, and City policies; and that a License renewal would not constitute a menace to the health, safety, or general welfare of the public.
-Prior violations of the Act, this chapter, and City policies may be grounds to deny the renewal of a License.
+3. The Clerk shall renew a License, if after a due diligence investigation, the Clerk concludes that the Applicant-licensee complies with the requirements of the Act, this Chapter, and City ordinances and policies; and that a License renewal would not constitute a menace to the health, safety, or general welfare of the public.
+Prior violations of the Act, this Chapter, and City ordinances and policies are grounds to deny the renewal of a License.

-4. No License shall be renewed unless the Applicant - Licensee has a valid State operating license.
+4. No License shall be renewed unless the Applicant-licensee has a valid State operating license for the Establishment seeking License renewal.